 Re-writing my Limiting Beliefs

 As I connect with my vision and I notice any limiting beliefs, fear, self-doubt or old inner stories arise, I catch them out and write them down.
-I then consciously choose some new ways of thinking which are empowering, kind, loving, supportive and will take me where I want to go.
+I then consciously choose some new ways of thinking which are empowering, kind, loving, and supportive and will take me where I want to go.
 I then write these down as new affirmations to practise.

 Clearing & Releasing